kevinohara80/meetup-twitter-bot/README.md

 # meetup.com twitter follow bot

 This is a simple node.js app that polls your meetup.com group and follows any of your members with a Twitter account from your Twitter account.
-The app is preconfigured to run on Heroku.
+The app contains the files necessary to run this on Heroku as well as locally.

 ## Setup